Tips for Choosing The Right Tradesperson

 The internet can also be a goldmine for finding tradies if you know where to look.
-Don’t rely solely on a Google search; the businesses listed on the first page aren’t necessarily the best, they’ve just got great SEO (meaning, they know how to get their website listed first in a Google search) or they are willing to pay a consequent amount of money in Google AdWord (to be on the first page).
+Don’t rely solely on a Google search; the businesses listed on the first page aren’t necessarily the best, they’ve just got great SEO (meaning, they know how to get their website listed first in a Google search) or they are willing to pay a considerable amount of money in Google AdWord (to be on the first page).

 A far better place to start is in property and renovation forums and Facebook communities.
 Ask members for recommendations, testimonials and feedback on tradies they’ve used.
 Chances are you’ll be able to narrow it down to a few well-priced, reliable tradies who would suit.